bellsssssss/bellsssssss/README.md

 ## Hi there 👋
+## Welcome to my profile 💙💙
+My name is Belle

+I'm studying at Alura

+I'm developing in the JavaScript language

+I use this space to organize and share my projects developed.

+You can contact me 📫
+kamili.charava.silva@escola.pr.gov.br
 <!--
 **bellsssssss/bellsssssss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.